ebshimizu/5e-loot-gen/README.md

 User data can be imported and exported by using the corresponding options in the menu.
 When importing data, existing items, item tables, and loot tables that share an id with imported data will be **overwritten**, so be careful if you're duplicating entries.
 The exported data is in plain JSON format, and can be edited if ids need to be de-duplicated.

+## Notes and Details

+### Item Names
+Item names for the default tables are SRD-compliant.
+Some items may have different names in published sources.

+### What Happens When Items Are Excluded?
+When an item type or item id is filtered by the generator, any row that contains an item with a filtered id or type is removed from the loot sampler before items are sampled.
+All other rows (and the row weights) are left untouched.
+This means that the remaining items are sampled proportionally to their weight, and that an item *will* be returned by the sampler (instead of possibly returning nothing if a filtered item was selected).
+This will over-represent unfiltered items in the generated loot pool, but if you're filtering out specific items the assumption is that you will want *an* item to be returned.

 ## Development
 This project was built with Vue v2.
 The standard `yarn install` followed by `yarn serve` to run the test server should get you up and running.